Ignacio-Durann/Ignacio-Durann/README.md

 -👀 I’m interested in developing mobile apps, desktop apps, and web apps

--🔭 I’m currently working on ...
+-🔭 I’m currently working on Dolphin Program

 -🌱 I’m currently learning learning Angular cli, kotlin and php

--👯 I’m looking to collaborate on ...
+-👯 I’m looking to collaborate on anyone wants make better the repository

 -🤔 I’m looking for help with ...